 Katabasis

-The plot itself is good, but I only felt like I got through it because of the random neuron-activating references scattered throughout the book.
-And the point of me writing this post was to talk about the philosophical paradoxes/spells and the resolutions we have to them.
+The plot is good, but I only got through it because of the random references scattered throughout the book.
+I wrote this post to talk about the referenced philosophical paradoxes and the resolutions people have proposed to them.

 Paradoxes